emnify/product-docs/docs/glossary.md

 ## User-defined coverage

-An ability to select which operator the customer’s SIM connects to.
+An ability to select which network the customer’s SIM connects to.

 ## User-defined networking

-An approach that enables users to create their own virtual mobile network, define service and security policies and provision [tariff profiles](#tariff-profile) and data packages.
+An approach that enables users to create their own virtual mobile network, define service and security policies, and provision [coverage policies](#coverage-policy) and data packages.

 ## USSD